andrewt0301/hse-acos-course/docs/part1ca/hometasks.md

 1. ###### LeftDigits

-   Write a program that inputs a cardinal N, an then inputs N numbers (may be negative).
+   Write a program that inputs a cardinal N and then inputs N numbers (can be negative).
    After that it outputs only first digits of these numbers (in one line).
-   You are inclined to write a subroutine "first", that accepts a number (via $a0) and returns last digit (via $v0).
+   You are inclined to write a subroutine "first" that accepts a number (via $a0) and returns last digit (via $v0).

    Input:
    ```